‘Disappointed’ Is Kate Middleton’s Reaction To Prince William’s Weekend Ski Trip

 — AFP news agency (@AFP) March 16, 2017

 Unlike the recent Canadian trip, neither Prince George nor Princess Charlotte will be joining the couple.
-In addition, there are no plans for William to visit the site where his mother, Princess Diana, died 20 years ago in August.
+In addition, there are no plans for William to visit the site where his mother, Princess Diana died, 20 years ago in August.

 This high-profile trip is used to solidify the relationship with the EU country after the recent Brexit vote.
 The very popular couple are there acting as ambassadors.
 The couple also have more such trips to Europe planned this summer.